Anzac Biscuits for ANZAC Day

 This is indeed the comfort zone, Niki.
 I get a nice warm tingly feeling when I look at your baked goodies.
 And that's coming from someone who's not fond of sweets!

-Karen, at 4/28/2005 08:36:00 AM
+By Anonymous, at 4/28/2005 08:36:00 am

 Karen - wow, thank you for your comments!
 Yes, tehre are more sweets and baked goods on the site, because those are usually the more involved and interesting things I make.
 I also follow recipes for them, and can't usually remember exactly what I did or what quantities I used when making savoury food.
 I know I'm more likely to look at someone's blog for cake/biscuit recipes.